 Gain-of-function mutation in ACOX1, Mitchell Syndrome:

 A nerve biopsy of the first known patient with the ACOX1N237S mutation revealed a loss of Schwann cells.
 Similarly, overexpression of hACOX1N237S in cultured rat Schwann cells induced apoptosis, and cell death was suppressed by NACA.
 Given that NACA was able to counteract the effects of the ACOX1 gain-of-function mutation, antioxidant treatment was considered for patient#1 during a severe disease flare.
-Since NACA is not approved for use in humans, a related drug, NAC, was used.
+Since NACA is not approved for use in humans, a related drug, N-acetylcysteine (NAC), was used.
 During a several-month course of NAC treatment, patient#1 had a dramatic improvement in peripheral nerve function.
 Possibly because NAC does not cross the blood-brain barrier well enough, the patient eventually succumbed to a novel and rapid onset of CNS disease.
-In honor of patient#1, the investigators named this novel ACOX1-mediated disease “Mitchell Syndrome” (distinct from “Mitchell's disease”, Erythromelalgia).24 Based on these findings, the pursuit of NACA therapy for treatment of Mitchell Syndrome, is warranted.
+In honor of patient#1, the investigators named this novel ACOX1-mediated disease “Mitchell Syndrome” (distinct from “Mitchell's disease”, Erythromelalgia).26 Based on these findings, the pursuit of NACA therapy for treatment of Mitchell Syndrome, is warranted.